-We were honored to issue more than $300,000 to 49 organizations that conduct programming in the humanities in the first grant round.
+We were honored to issue more than $548,000 to 84 organizations around the state.

-- Grants of up to $7,500 are offered to nonprofit organizations across Wisconsin that provide humanities programming as a significant part of their mission and that are facing financial hardship due to COVID-19.
+- Grants of up to $7,500 were for nonprofit organizations across Wisconsin that provide humanities programming as a significant part of their mission and that are facing financial hardship due to COVID-19.